 Carey Gillam is the director of “research” at U.S. Right to Know (USRTK), an organic industry front group based in the San Francisco metropolitan area which actually has never done any research.
-Prior to joining USRTK, Gillam was a food and agriculture reporter at Reuters, where she wrote stories about pesticides, GM technology and food labelling initiatives which came to be regarded as so biased she was placed under scrutiny by the editorial staff before her employment was terminated.
+Prior to joining USRTK, Gillam was a food and agriculture reporter at Reuters, where she wrote stories about pesticides, GM technology and food labelling initiatives that came to be regarded as so biased she was placed under scrutiny by the editorial staff before her employment was terminated.

 Gillam promotes “false balance” in Biotech Research